bitreel123/debate-anchor/README.md

 ## 3. The Solution — verifiable AI on 0G

 OG Verdict uses **three** layers of the 0G stack so the entire AI pipeline — compute, storage, and settlement — lives in the same verifiable network.
 The on-chain anchor + 0G Storage layers are always live.
-For inference we run a hybrid setup: **Lovable AI Gateway** (Gemini 2.5 Pro for Agent A, GPT-5 mini for Agent B, Gemini 2.5 Pro for the Judge) powers the production app today, with **0G Compute** (Llama 3.3 70B + DeepSeek R1 70B via the TEE-verified `@0glabs/0g-serving-broker`) wired in as an optional sidecar for when broker credits are available.
+For inference we run a hybrid setup: powers the production app today, with **0G Compute** (Llama 3.3 70B + DeepSeek R1 70B via the TEE-verified `@0glabs/0g-serving-broker`) wired in as an  sidecar for when broker credits are available.

 ```text
                  ┌──────────────────────────────────────────┐